kids soft play equipment

 Size: 9 x 9 x 9 inches

-This is an excellent set of 4 plush balls for the kiddo that loves sports.
+This is an excellent set of 4 plush balls for the kiddo who loves sports.
 The balls can decorate a kid’s room and be thrown throughout the house.
-They are soft, fluffy, and even washable.
-A mesh bag is included for easy storage.
+They are soft, fluffy, and even washable

 Considerations When Buying Soft Play Equipment

-First, look at the amount of space available to dedicate to soft play equipment.
+First, look at the amount of space available for soft play equipment.
 This will help you to narrow down your search.

-Next, consider the age of your children and for how long you would like them to use the soft play equipment.
+Next, consider your children’s ages and how long you would like them to use the soft play equipment.
 Are you looking for something for a baby or older kids?
 To be used now or as they grow?

-Consider size and the number of ways that your kids might be able to use the pieces.
-Can the pieces be rearranged, stacked, moved?
+Consider the size and the number of ways your kids might use the pieces.
+Can the pieces be rearranged, stacked, or moved?
 Many open-ended options will provide the most prolonged engagement from your kids and work for the broadest range of ages.

 Protips:

 1. If you have a bit of time, try checking Craigslist and Facebook marketplace.
 These are both great places to find used kids’ items.
-Things like play equipment can easily be checked for wear and cleaned before use.
+Items such as play equipment can easily be checked for wear and cleaned before use.
 This can be a great way to keep things out of a landfill and save a bit of money in the process.

 2. Look for foam pieces with covers.
 This makes them easy to clean and helps them to hold their shape.
 It also keeps babies from biting chunks out of the foam.